 Around this time in my academic career, I formally committed to pursuing a bachelor’s degree in philosophy, and also decided to pursue a law degree after I finished my undergraduate studies, primarily because I had to have an answer to the question: “What will you do with a philosophy degree?”
 Seriously, though, I genuinely felt that studying legal theory would interest me in a similar way that studying philosophy did.

 I found myself most drawn to the area of intellectual property law, and in particular, copyright law.
 During my undergraduate studies, I had taken courses in the philosophy of art, and also completed a minor in Music Industry during a time of sea change for the music business due to the rise of digital music distribution, file sharing and illegal downloading.
 I was deeply fascinated with creations of the human mind, and how we as a society determine ownership of those creations.

 I try to keep close track of trends in innovation, both locally and internationally.
 Lately, it has been hard to ignore the increasing discussion taking place around autonomous vehicle technology.
 I grew up in the Metro Detroit area, and I now live and work here, so I am used to constant chatter about the automotive industry.
 When I was growing up, the hot topic in cars was always electrification.
 Today, even though electric cars have still not achieved complete mainstream adoption, the discussion has almost completely shifted to “self-driving” or autonomous vehicles, mobility, automation in manufacturing and, underlying it all, artificial intelligence.

-By starting this blog and podcast I am joining the discussion about artificial intelligence.
-Not just the discussion in the automotive industry, but in all industries and in all sectors.
 I am most interested in how ethics will manifest in public policy decisions and through laws and regulation of both the development and implementation of artificial intelligence technology.